EnergyTransition/ESDL-gitbook/esdl-concepts/data-types/items-assets-and-energyassets/overview-of-energyassets.md

 * PowerPlant: Represents a power plant, using for example coal, gas or uranium to produce electricity \(residual heat can be delieverd to a heat network\).
 * Airco: Represents an airconditioner.
 * FermentationPlant: Represents a fermentation plant.
+* BiomassHeater: Represents a heating installation that is using biomass.
+* GasConversion: Represents an installation that converts one gas to another (e.g. H2 generation from methane).
+* PowerToX: Represents a generic power-to-X installation (can be used when no specific option exists).
+* XToPower: Represents a generic X-to-power installation (can be used when no specific option exists).
+* Electrolyzer: Represents an electrolyzer generating H2 from electricity.

 New conversion assets will be added in future.